Wing commander

 Wing commander (Wg Cdr or W/C) is a senior officer rank used by some air forces, with origins from the Royal Air Force.
 The rank is used by air forces of many countries that have historical British influence.

 Wing commander is immediately senior to squadron leader and immediately below group captain.
 It is usually equivalent to the rank of commander in the navy and the rank of lieutenant colonel in other services.

 The equivalent rank in the Women's Auxiliary Air Force and the Women's Royal Air Force (until 1968) and in Princess Mary's Royal Air Force Nursing Service (until 1980) was wing officer.
 The equivalent rank in the Royal Observer Corps (until 1995) was observer commander, which had a similar rank insignia.

+Origins

+Known in the Roman Empire as Ala (Latin for wing) and to the Vikings as Vængr (Old Norse for wing), infantry wings and cavalry wings have long been designated as the left and right flanking units of a military formation on the battlefield.
+The winged hussars of Poland also often operated as wing units.
+Wing Commanders or Wing Officers were those placed in charge of their wings.

+Still to this day, in football and rugby union, there are positions known as wings or wingers, derived from these military origins.
+As well, the sport of ice hockey also has a winger.

 Canada

 The rank was used in the Royal Canadian Air Force until the 1968 unification of the Canadian Forces, when army-type rank titles were adopted.
 Canadian wing commanders then became lieutenant colonels.
 In official Canadian French usage, the rank title was lieutenant-colonel d'aviation.

 In the 1990s, the Canadian Forces Air Command (the post-1968 RCAF) altered the structure of those bases under its control, redesignating them as wings.
 The commander of such an establishment was re-designated as the "wing commander" (or "Wg Comd").
 Like the United States Air Force usage, the term "wing commander" (as used in the Canadian Forces and again in the RCAF) is an appointment, not a rank.
 A wing commander usually holds the rank of colonel.

 On 16 August 2011, the Government of Canada announced that the name "Air Command" was being changed to the air force's original historic name of Royal Canadian Air Force.
 Though traditional insignia for the RCAF was restored in 2015, there has been no restoration of the traditional RCAF officer rank structure that paralleled the RAF.